matwilso/boxLCD/research/scripts/README.md

 ### Autoencoders

-// should run for about 70s per 1000 training iterations on my 1080Ti.
+// should run for about 70s per 1000 training iterations on my 1080Ti. <br>
 // maybe about 10 mins or so total, until the error in the pstate stuff goes away. around -6 log mse

 #### BVAE